 Total Price Change Over Time

-The Goal: Always remember, the ultimate goal for any investor should always be, at the most basic level, to generate enough INCOME from their investments to live on comfortably, retire on, and/or to support their loved ones.
-The goal of investing is to free up time, by generating enough cashflow, in order to not have to sell time for money.
+The Goal: Always remember, the ultimate goal for any investor should always be, at the most basic level, to generate enough income from their investments to live on comfortably, retire on, and/or to support their loved ones.
+The goal of investing is to free up time, by generating enough cashflow, in order not to have to sell time for money.

-Section 3: Investment Options = Assets
+Part 3: Investment Options = Assets

 There are a seemingly overwhelming abundance of “Investment Options” out there.
 Just open any financial news-outlet and you’ll be swimming in information on stocks, bonds, commodities, and currencies.
 However, there is also a different way to look at investment options in a contextual view.
 Much like income generation which can essentially be reduced to a single act/transaction-type, i.e. a sale, so can investment options be reduced to a single act/transaction-type, a purchase of an asset.
 In other-words, there is only 1 investment option, the only ‘thing’ to invest in is an asset.

 * Quick Note: "Value Investors” will not consider an asset to be one if it does not produce a dividend.
-A fundamental approach to investing, which determines the value of an asset to be linked directly to it’s productive ability to generate cashflow for said investor.
+A fundamental approach to investing, which determines the value of an asset to be linked directly to its productive ability to generate cashflow for said investor.
 On the other end of the spectrum are the more speculative investors, traders, and venture/risk-takers.
 These investors purchase an asset with an assumption it will increase in value/price over time.
-These are fundamentally different ways of measuring value overtime.
+These are fundamentally different ways of measuring value over time.

 2 Types of Assets

 Productive: What determines the productivity of an asset is simple.
 Does it yield a dividend? i.e. does it create cashflow.
 A rental property, public stock, bond, farmland, small business, even a hotdog stand can all be considered productive if they generate income for their owner.